fleschutz/PowerShell/Docs/list-files.md

 ## list-files.ps1 - Lists all files in a directory tree

-This script lists all files within the given directory tree.
+This PowerShell script lists all files within the given directory tree.

 ## Parameters
 ```powershell